 Recirculation of the expelled air back into the heat pump must be avoided.

 For indoor installations, it is also necessary to allow air to enter the pump house.
-A vented door or grille should be installed at the opposite side of the pump house to allow fresh air to enter the room at the same rate that it is leaving the room.
+A vented door or grille should be installed at the opposite side of the pump house which is sufficiently large to allow fresh air to enter the room at the same rate that it is leaving the room.

 For indoor pools, placing the heat pump inside the pool building can help to dehumidify the air by drawing fresh air into the pool room and using the heat pump to expel the humid air.